putuoka/c4it-blog/content/posts/2022/072-postgres-crud-operations/article.md

 ### Connection string

-The only parameter we can pass as an input to the `NpgsqlConnection` constructor is the connection string.
+The only parameter we can pass as input to the `NpgsqlConnection` constructor is the connection string.

-You must compose it by specifying the host address, the port, the database name we are connecting to, and the credentials of the user that is querying the db.
+You must compose it by specifying the host address, the port, the database name we are connecting to, and the credentials of the user that is querying the DB.

 ```cs
 private const string CONNECTION_STRING = "Host=localhost:5455;" +